mobxjs/serializr/README.md

 ## SKIP

-In the event that a property needs to be deserialized, but not serialized you can use the SKIP symbol exported from the serializer to omit the property.
+In the event that a property needs to be deserialized, but not serialized, you can use the SKIP symbol to omit the property.
 This has to be used with the custom serializer.

 **Parameters**